Steve's Gastronomic Home Page

 Swadley's menu describes the ribs as "Hand Rubbed Honey Rib Dinners," and I thought the flavor was one of the best I had tried.
 Three types of sauce were available, but before applying any of them I tried the "eating the meat plain" test to see if the flavor was worthy of standing on its own, and it passed with flying colors.
 I thought it had just the right amount of smoke flavor, but it seems that everyone has their own preference, so this is just my opinion.
 The meat left a smoky aftertaste in my mouth after the meal was finished, but did not overwhelm the other flavors while I was eating the food.

 The really important factor of the ribs, though, was the tenderness of the meat (and this is even more of a factor now that my teeth are no longer in the best shape).
 This is the one thing I most often find lacking in ribs, especially in other parts of the country (but sometimes even in Oklahoma).
-I would have to judge Swadley's ribs as being just about perfect in every way, although I am sure I will eventually find ones that I like better if I try enough places.
-Since ribs are on my list to "try occasionally when I am really hungry for them," Swadley's will probably remain my favorite for a while.
+I would have to judge Swadley's ribs as being just about perfect in every way, although this does not mean I could not find others (especially in Oklahoma) that are as good or better.

 Brisket is probably the next most popular item at Swadley's.
 This meat is "24 Hour Sugar Cured" and while it is not meat that will fall apart when touched by a fork, it was very tender with the kind of barbecue flavor that would be expected in a good Oklahoma "Q" restaurant.
-I would say that while I also found this to be quite good, I agree with the employees who told me the ribs were really the restaurant's best dish.
-The brisket was good enough, though, that I would also like to try the other types of meat that are served.
+I would say that while I also found this to be quite good, this was the main factor that separated Swadley's from Van's Pig Stand, probably my favorite barbecue restaurant in Oklahoma (that has both outstanding ribs and brisket).

 Unlike many restaurants that offer beans and cole slaw as sides, Swadley's serves an array of choices that makes it difficult to try all of them.
-Baked Beans come in two styles--sweet and hot (I was told the hot one was really hot with jalapenos included).
+Baked Beans come in two styles--sweet and hot (I was told the hot one was really hot with jalapenos included, but it was not any spicier than most Mexican food).
 The sweet baked beans were not the best I have ever eaten, but were good quality and are something I would order again.

 Okra is one of the choices for a side dish.
 The one here was extremely non-greasy compared to most versions, and I think is one of the best choices for a side dish.